avrilcoghlan/LittleBookofRBioinformatics/index.rst

 University College Cork, Cork, Ireland.
 Email: a.coghlan@ucc.ie

 This is a simple introduction to bioinformatics, with a focus on genome analysis, using the R statistics software.
+To encourage research into neglected tropical diseases such as leprosy, Chagas disease, etc., most of the examples are for analysis of the genomes that cause these diseases.

 There is a pdf version of this booklet available at `http://media.readthedocs.org/pdf/a-little-book-of-r-for-bioinformatics/latest/a-little-book-of-r-for-bioinformatics.pdf <http://media.readthedocs.org/pdf/a-little-book-of-r-for-bioinformatics/latest/a-little-book-of-r-for-bioinformatics.pdf>`_.